CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

-\textbf{Explore.} The Explore module is activated when the Demand Matching module cannot identify a suitable target within the current scene.
-In such cases, the system searches the environment by generating exploratory actions based on its visual perspective, utilizing the VLM.
-This aims to uncover previously overlooked objects or paths.
-As Figure ~\ref{heuristic_equation} shows, the system first generates a Scene Description \textbf{D} based on the current viewpoint image $I$.
-Subsequently, it conducts Reasoning \textbf{R} to direct the exploration process.
-The system’s Decision \textbf{S} consists of a series of actions to explore unvisited regions.
-The module incorporates information from prior actions and recent rotations $S'$ to minimize redundant exploration.
-If obstacles hinder progress, the flag $X$ is set to true, prompting the system to dynamically generate new exploratory actions, ensuring continuous progress without unnecessary repetition or resource depletion.
+\textbf{Explore.} The Explore module is activated when the Demand Matching module fails to identify a suitable target object within the agent's current field of view.
+In this mode, the system defaults to a broad, information-seeking search of the environment.
+It generates exploratory actions by leveraging the VLM to interpret its visual perspective and reason about promising, unvisited areas.
+The objective is to efficiently survey the surroundings to uncover previously overlooked objects or navigational paths.
+As illustrated in Figure~\ref{heuristic_equation}, this process begins with the system generating a concise Scene Description \textbf{D} from the current viewpoint image $I$.
+Subsequently, it engages in explicit Reasoning \textbf{R} to formulate a strategy for exploration.
+Based on this reasoning, the system makes a Decision \textbf{S}, which comprises a sequence of actions designed to navigate toward unvisited regions.
+To prevent inefficient behavior, the module incorporates a short-term memory of prior actions and recent rotations $S'$ to minimize redundant movements.
+Furthermore, if an obstacle impedes progress, a flag $X$ is set to true, prompting the system to dynamically replan and generate new exploratory actions, which ensures continuous progress without getting stuck in loops or depleting resources.